-Upon completion of this offering the members of our compensation committee will be Mr. Fante and Drs.
-Malone and Mueller.
-Mr. Fante will be the chair of our compensation committee.
-All of the members of our compensation committee will be independent, as that term is defined under the rules of NASDAQ.
+Upon completion of this offering the members of our compensation committee will be Dr. Grint, Ms. O'Farrell and Dr. Freeman.
+Dr. Grint will be the chair of our compensation committee.
+All of the members of our compensation committee will be independent, as that term is defined under the rules of Nasdaq.
 Our compensation committee oversees our compensation policies, plans and benefits programs.
 The compensation committee will also:

-- · oversee our overall compensation philosophy and compensation policies, plans and benefit programs; - review and approve or recommend to our board of directors for approval compensation for our executive officers and directors; - prepare the compensation committee report that the SEC would require to be included in our annual proxy statement if we were no longer deemed to be an emerging growth company or a smaller reporting company; and - administer our equity compensation plans.
+- oversee our overall compensation philosophy and compensation policies, plans and benefit programs; - review and recommend to our board of directors for approval compensation for our executive officers and directors; - prepare the compensation committee report that the SEC would require to be included in our annual proxy statement if we were no longer deemed to be an emerging growth company or a smaller reporting company; and - · administer our equity compensation plans.

-Our compensation committee will operate under a written charter, to be effective prior to the completion of this offering, which will satisfy the applicable rules of the SEC and the listing standards of NASDAQ.
+Our compensation committee will operate under a written charter, to be effective prior to the completion of this offering, which will satisfy the applicable rules of the SEC and the listing standards of Nasdaq.